-This award recognises organisations which place employee wellbeing centre stage and have embedded a strong culture of workplace wellbeing.
-Successful entries will demonstrate an understanding of the holistic nature of employee health and wellbeing.
+This award recognises organisations which place employee wellbeing centre stage address it in their organisation and people strategies and have embedded a strong culture of workplace wellbeing.
+Successful entries will demonstrate an understanding of the holistic nature of employee health and wellbeing and how initiatives / actions have benefited the employee and the organisation to drive a more sustainable workforce.
+There will be evidence of a proactive approach to wellbeing using data and employee insights to embed wellbeing throughout the organisation.